-- 1. Define a UEFI boot option to specifically launch \EFI\VMS\VMS_BOOTMGR.EFI, or...

-- 2. Edit STARTUP.NSH and insert the necessary commands to select the fsx: device and launch \EFI \VMS\VMS_BOOTMGR.EFI.
+- 1. Define a UEFI boot option to specifically launch \EFI\VMS\VMS\BOOTMGR.EFI, or... - 2.
+Edit STARTUP.NSH and insert the necessary commands to select the fsx: device and launch \EFI \VMS\VMS\BOOTMGR.EFI.
 If you want to boot from a specific fsx: device, you should list that device on a separate command line as shown below:

 - fs2:

 - CD EFI\VMS

-- VMS_BOOTMGR
+- VMS\BOOTMGR

-Note that UEFI will search for STARTUP.NSH along its path of available devices and execute the first match it finds.
-So for consistent behavior, you should consider placing this file on fs0:.
+UEFI will search for STARTUP.NSH in the fsx:\EFI folder of each file system device in sequential order and execute the first match it finds.
+For consistent behavior, you should consider placing this file on fs0:.
+Some UEFI implementations allow for STARTUP.NSH to be located on a shared disk or even a network location.